I.O.I. Members Choi Yoo Jung And Kim Do Yeon Went To Los Angeles To Train For K-Pop Debut In ‘Dodaeng’s Diary’

 For the I.O.I. members who are signed with Fantagio, they are moving forward from the K-pop girl group by going to Los Angeles, California to train for their debut.
 It will be all recorded in a new original series known as Dodaeng’s Diary.

-The news of the former I.O.I. members signed under Fantagio, Choi Yoo Jung and Kim Do Yeon, heading to Los Angeles, California to train was made known by KCON.TV.
-According to them, Yoo Jung and Do Yeon’s training will be recorded and aired in a new original unscripted series titled Dodaeng’s Diary.
+The news of the former I.O.I. members signed under most likely, Choi Yoo Jung and Kim Do Yeon, heading to Los Angeles, California to train was made known by KCON.TV.
+According to them, Yoo Jung and Do Yeon’s training will be recorded and aired on a new original unscripted series titled Dodaeng’s Diary.
 Each episode will be released on Fridays and will be available in both English and Korean with English subtitles.

 During their training, Choi Yoo Jung and Kim Do Yeon will go through a crash course in music, fun, and dancing as they prepare for their debut.
 While in Los Angeles, they will meet with the music industry’s top producers, choreographers, and more to help make them successful.
 Some of the important industry figures to make an appearance include Brian Lee who is a songwriter and producer who’s worked with DJ Snake, Justin Bieber, and Lady Gaga, Beverly Bautista who is a choreographer for Nicki Minaj, Jose Lopez who is a producers for Mac Miller, B.O.B. and f(x), and the EEI School of Music’s Francis Kim who is a producer for Jason Derulo, Eyedi, and Jeff Bernat.

 Dodaeng’s Diary started to air on KCON.TV on Friday, April 7 so the first episode is already available to watch.
-We’ve attached the first episode for viewing above but subsequent episodes can be viewed at their official website.
+We’ve attached the first episode for viewing above, but subsequent episodes can be viewed at their official website.

 K-pop fans can look forward to see just how much Choi Yoo Jung and Kim Do Yeon grow as they continue their adventure in becoming K-pop idols for their debut in Los Angeles.
 As mentioned earlier, episodes will release on KCON.TV.
-Upon its conclusion, Dodaeng’s Dairy might most-likely be available on on DramaFever given their relationship.
+Upon its conclusion, Dodaeng’s Dairy might most-likely be available on DramaFever given their relationship.

 [Featured Image by Fantagio]